If you prefer to always view the website in English, please click here.

 How do you know if these measures affect you?

 If you are self-employed, we recommend reviewing your contracted power.
-The ability to change it without penalty is a golden opportunity to adjust your fixed costs during 2026.
+The possibility of changing it without penalty remains in force and is an opportunity to adjust your fixed costs during 2026.

 What can you do to save beyond these measures?

-Although the tax cuts offer some breathing room, prices in the energy market remain unstable.
-To maximise your savings, the practical recommendations of the IDAE can make a difference in your home:
+Although the tax cuts have provided a breather, the price in the energy market remains unstable.
+To maximize your savings, here are practical recommendations that can make a difference:

-Adjust your thermostat: Keeping the heating at 21ºC in winter and the air conditioning at 26ºC in summer is sufficient for comfort and avoids excessive consumption.
+Adjust the climate control: keeping the heating at 21ºC in winter and the air conditioning at 26ºC in summer is sufficient and avoids excessive consumption.

-Optimise your appliances: Fill your washing machines and dishwashers and use 'eco' programmes.
-Avoid phantom consumption by completely turning off devices on stand-by.
+Optimize your appliances: fill washing machines and dishwashers and use 'eco' programs.
+Avoid phantom consumption by turning off appliances on stand-by.

-Improve insulation: Small actions like putting draught excluders on doors and windows or lowering the blinds at night can drastically reduce heat loss.
+Improve insulation: small actions like putting weather stripping on doors and windows or lowering blinds at night drastically reduce heat loss.

-Opt for efficiency: When it is time to replace equipment, look for items with an A energy label.
+- Choose efficiency: when it's time to replace equipment, choose those with an A energy label.

 Take a minute to find the product that best suits you: